Zavala County, Texas: Politics

 Zavala County, like most of southern Texas, is heavily Democratic.
-It has given the Democratic candidate over 60% of the vote in every election since 1976 - even in 2020, when Democratic support in southern Texas receded.
-As of 2020, it is the bluest county in South Texas.
+It had given the Democratic presidential candidate over 60% of the vote in every election since 1976, even in 2020, when Democratic support in southern Texas receded.
+In 2024, Democrats won under 60% of the vote for the first time since Richard Nixon's 1972 landslide.
+Overall, Zavala County shifted to the right from 2012 to 2024 by 53 percentage points, representing one of the strongest such rightward shifts for any county in the country.